p1ng-request/docs/templates/Snowflake/Snowflake_Basics_and_data_querying.md

 **Author:** [Mateusz Polakowski](https://www.linkedin.com/in/polakowski/)

-This notebook shows basic usage of Snowflake driver.
+**Description:** This notebook provides an introduction to the basics of Snowflake and how to query data within it.

-Below you can find essential operations for setting up the environment and querying data that already exists in your data warehouse.

 ## Input